 At the vascular service, the health professionals should use a duplex ultrasound as a confirmatory procedure to diagnose varicose veins.
 The procedure also shows the extent of truncal reflux.
 The diagnosis results should then be used to plan the treatment of people suspected to have either primary or recurrent varicose veins.
 Truncal reflux is a backflow of blood through one of the central superficial veins due to valve malfunction.

 An intervention treatment is required for people who have been confirmed to have varicose veins and truncal reflux.
 Here are some recommended treatments.

 1. Endothermal ablation

-Endothermal ablation of the varicose veins involves heating of the vein walls by the use of a bipolar generator or a catheter with sheathable electrodes.
-NICE recommends that the saphenous vein is accessed above or below the knee with a venepuncture sheath percutaneously or through a small incision at its location.
-The catheter should be withdrawn manually at a speed of 2.5cm to about 3cm a minute while the vein wall temperature is maintained at 85 degrees Celsius.
+Endothermal ablation of the varicose veins involves heating the vein walls by using a bipolar generator or a catheter with sheathable electrodes.
+NICE recommends that the saphenous vein be accessed above or below the knee with a venepuncture sheath percutaneously or through a small incision at its location.
+The catheter should be withdrawn manually at 2.5cm to about 3cm a minute while the vein wall temperature is maintained at 85 degrees Celsius.

 2. Endovenous laser treatment

 While a patient is put under local anaesthesia, the doctor places a catheter into the long saphenous vein.
 Then, a laser fibre is passed through it and positioned just below the saphenofemoral junction.

 An anaesthetic is then injected before withdrawing the fibre slowly.
 This is done while applying energy from a diode laser in short pulses.
 The energy is usually at a wavelength of either 810 or 940nm.
 The doctor will repeat the procedure on the entire length of the vein until the vein is closed from the point of access to the saphenofemoral junction.
 The endovenous laser treatment is minimally invasive when compared to the surgical stripping of the long saphenous vein.